Exploration Systems Architecture Study: CEV configuration

 The ESAS recommended strategies for flying the crewed CEV by 2014, and endorsed a Lunar Orbit Rendezvous approach to the Moon.
 The LEO versions of the CEV would carry crews four to six to the ISS.
 The lunar version of the CEV would carry a crew of four and the Mars CEV would carry six.
 Cargo could also be carried aboard an uncrewed version CEV, similar to the Russian Progress cargo ships.
 Lockheed Martin was selected as the contractor for the CEV by NASA.
-This vehicle would ultimately become the Orion MPCV with its first flight in 2014 (EFT-1), its first crewed flight in 2022 (Artemis 2), and first lunar landing flight in 2024 (Artemis 3).
+This vehicle would ultimately become the Orion MPCV with its first flight in 2014 (EFT-1), its first crewed flight in 2026 (Artemis II), and first lunar landing flight in 2028 (Artemis IV).
 Only one version of the vehicle was constructed to support deep space missions with ISS crew transfers being handled by the Commercial Crew Program.

 The CEV re-entry module would weigh about 12 tons—almost twice the mass of the Apollo Command Module—and, like Apollo, would be attached to a service module for life support and propulsion (European Service Module).
 The CEV would be an Apollo-like capsule, with a Viking-type heat shield, not a lifting body or winged vehicle like the Shuttle was.
 It would touch down on land rather than water, similar to the Russian Soyuz spacecraft.
 This would be changed to splashdown only to save weight, the CST-100 Starliner would be the first US spacecraft to touchdown on land.
 Possible landing areas that had been identified included Edwards Air Force Base, California, Carson Flats (Carson Sink), Nevada, and the area around Moses Lake, Washington state.
 Landing on the west coast would allow the majority of the reentry path to be flown over the Pacific Ocean rather than populated areas.
 The CEV would use an ablative (Apollo-like) heat shield that would be discarded after each use, and the CEV itself could be reused about 10 times.